 Reads from unused portions of the I/O area return 0.
-However, the operating system should not rely this to be so and instead consider the result is undefined.
+However, the operating system should not rely this to be so and instead consider the result undefined.
 Writes to unused portions have no effect.

 Reads from the I/O area function just as normal memory reads.
 However, writing anything other than a word (e.g. a byte or a half word) to an I/O 'port' of a device will give unpredicted results.
 So writing to I/O ports should be restricted to whole words.
+Some devices may have an additional memory mapped I/O area, where the result of writing bytes or half-words depends on the device.